wp-plugins/wp-fast-cache/readme.txt

 * Writable wp-content (manual work around available)

 <h4> Notes  </h4>
 Wp fast cache is built to be light weight and is best used for caching your top 100 or fewer website pages.
 We noticed that the vast majority of website traffic lands on relatively few pages, this plugin is devloped around the idea of making your top website pages really fast.
-Thanks to the team at <a href="http://www.webhostingweaver.com/">Web Hosting Weaver</a> for developing wp fast cache, and we hope you enjoy!
+Thanks to the team at <a href="http://www.thedevcorner.com">TheDevCorner.com</a> for developing wp fast cache, and we hope you enjoy!

 == Installation ==